-To execute the Program/Erase Suspend operation, the host drives CE# low, sends the Program/Erase Suspend command cycle (75h/B0h), then drives CE# high.
-The Function Register indicates that the erase has been suspended by changing the ESUS bit from "0" to "1", but the device will not accept another command until it is ready.
-To determine when the device will accept a new command, poll the WIP bit in the Status Register or wait the specified time tSUS.
-When ESUS bit is issued, the Write Enable Latch (WEL) bit will be reset.
+To execute Erase Suspend operation, the host drives CE# low, sends the Suspend command cycle (75h/B0h), then drives CE# high.
+The Function Register indicates that the Erase has been suspended by setting the ESUS bit from "0" to "1", but the device will not accept another command until it is ready.
+To determine when the device will accept a new command, poll the WIP bit or wait the specified time $t{SUS}$ .
+When ESUS bit is set to "1", the Write Enable Latch (WEL) bit clears to "0".

-PROGRAM/ERASE SUSPEND DURING PAGE PROGRAMMING (PERSUS 75h/B0h)
+SUSPEND DURING PAGE PROGRAMMING (PERSUS 75h/B0h)